What is psoriatic arthritis?

 Living with Psoriatic Arthritis

 There is no cure for psoriatic arthritis.
 But you can reduce your symptoms by sticking to your treatment plan.
 Manage pain with medicine, acupuncture, and meditation.
 Get enough exercise.
 Good exercises include yoga, swimming, walking, and bicycling.
 Work with a physical or occupational therapist.
-He or she can suggest devices to help you in your daily tasks.
+He or she can suggest devices to help you with your daily tasks.

 When should I call my healthcare provider?